 Change your air filters monthly.
 Dirty filters restrict the flow of air through the evaporator coil and cause your AC to freeze up.
 An air conditioner that freezes up is the #1 cause of compressor failure.

 Keeps outside plant growth at least 18” away from all sides, except the service panel side, which needs at least 36” to access for servicing.

-Keep animals from “relieving” themselves on the condenser (outdoor unit), the urine can corrode the coils.
+Keep animals from “relieving” themselves on the condenser (outdoor unit) because the urine can corrode the coils.

 4. Return Air Vents

 Do not block return air vents with furniture.
 This causes restriction of the airflow, which causes not enough air to get back to the evaporator coils.
 This can also cause the coil to freeze up and will eventually cause premature compressor failure.

 Do not store items such as garden hoses, paint cans, and tools on your condenser unit.
-Keep dryer vents pointed away from the unit, lint buildup and dirt will restrict the coil and cause premature compressor failure.
+Keep dryer vents pointed away from the unit because lint buildup and dirt will restrict the coil and cause premature compressor failure.

 Properly maintain the central heating and air conditioning system.
 It is, after all, the most expensive piece of equipment in your home.
 If it is maintained properly, it will operate at peak efficiency, prolong the life of the system to a life expectancy of 8-15 years, and help prevent breakdowns and more expensive/extensive HVAC repairs.
 Have annual maintenance performed as the manufacturers require, (2) times annually, if not, a minimum of (1) time annually.

-Set your thermostat at 78 degrees.
+Set your thermostat to 78 degrees.
 For each degree setting below 78 degrees Fahrenheit will decrease your energy consumption by approximately 8%.